-In memory of the life and contributions of Michael Hemingway, the BACB annually honors an individual distinguished for his or her contributions (a) to the development of public policy related to behavior analysis and/or (b) to increasing the availability of behavior-analytic services.
+To commemorate the life and contributions of Michael Hemingway, the BACB honors an individual each year for their distinguished contributions (a) to the development of public policy related to behavior analysis and/or (b) to increase the availability of behavior-analytic services.

-Dr. Fran Warkomski, BCBA-D, Florida Institute of Technology
+- 2009 – Fran Warkomski, PhD, BCBA-D, Florida Institute of Technology

-Dr. Greg Wagner, State of California Developmental Services (ret.)
+- 2011 – Greg Wagner, PhD, State of California Developmental Services (ret.)

-Dr. Jerry Shook, BCBA-D, Behavior Analyst Certification Board, posthumously
+- 2012 – Jerry Shook, PhD, BCBA-D, Behavior Analyst Certification Board, posthumously

 - 2013 – John Scibak, PhD, Massachusetts State Representative